 The Watson School offers specialized academic and career resources specific to Binghamton University engineering and computer science students in addition to the services already available through Residential Life, the Dean of Students and the Career Development Center.

 Professional advisers are available year-round to assist students in a variety of ways through scheduled appointments and walk-ins.
 Services cover general academic advising for all majors, processing of required forms, as well as assistance and referrals for many situations in a welcoming atmosphere.
 Our front desk staff of knowledgeable student peer advisers answer many general questions for current and prospective students.
 Prospective undergraduate transfer students are assisted by professional undergraduate advisers, and graduate students are assisted by the Coordinator of Graduate Programs.

-Watson School career services offers individual advising in areas including:
+Watson School career connections offers individual advising in areas including: